prysmaticlabs/prysm/contracts/validator-registration-contract/README.md

 ## Validator Registration Contract

-For beacon chain design, a validator will deposit 32 ETH to the main chain smart contract.
+A validator will deposit 32 ETH to the registration contract.
+The contract will generate a receipt showing the validator as a qualified validator.
 The deposit is considered to be burned.
-As you burn the 32 ETH to participate, the beacon chain will see it and will credit the validator with the validator bond, and the validator can begin to validate.
-At some point in the future, after a hard fork, the original deposit + interest can be withdrawn back on one of the shards.
+As you burn the 32 ETH to participate, the beacon chain will see it and will credit the validator with the validator bond, At some point in the future, after a hard fork, the original deposit + interest can be withdrawn back on one of the shards.
+To call the `registration` function, it takes arguments of `pubkey`, `proof_of_possession`, `withdrawal_credentials` and `randao_commitment`.
+If the user wants to deposit more than `DEPOSIT_SIZE` ETH, they would need to make multiple `registration` calls.
+When the contract publishes the `ChainStart` log, beacon nodes will start off the beacon chain with slot 0 and last recorded `block.timestamp` as beacon chain genesis time.
+The registration contract generate receipts with the various arguments for consumption by beacon nodes.
+It does not validate `proof_of_possession` and `withdrawal_credentials`, pushing the validation logic to the beacon chain.

 ## How to execute tests